-Mackey Ford Wildlife Area webpage
+Mackey Ford Wildlife Area

-Mackey Ford Wildlife Area map
+About Mackey Ford Wildlife Area

 The 200-acre wildlife area is located within Pickaway County, 3.5 miles east of Commercial Point and four miles north of South Bloomfield.
 It is adjacent to the Scioto River along its most western edge and is bordered by an old feeder canal to the east which was once part of the Ohio and Erie canals system.
 The area can be reached from the north and south by US-23, from the west via OH-762 and from the east by Duvall/Harrisburg-Fairfield Roads.